-For ifnromation on status change to permanet resident status during the course of your study, please see section 5.1.4
+For information on status change to permanent resident status during the course of your study, please see section 5.1.4.

-2.5.6 Full Time on Campus
+2.5.6 Full-Time on oOff-Campus

-On admission to a full time program, the assumption is that you will full-time on-campus.
+On admission to a full\time program, the assumption is that you will full-time on-campus.
 This is known as being "in residence".
-If a student wants to spend a period of time away from the university in order to complete their research, they must apply to be full time off campus.
+If a student wants to spend a period of time away from the university in order to complete their research, they must apply to be full\time off\campus and complete the form RMM 801.